-Option Meaning Off (access denied) The respective client download page in users' personal settings is hidden.
+Meaning The respective client download page in users' personal settings is hidden.
 Also, users can't log in from the client.
-On, no updates The respective client download page in users' personal settings is hidden.
+The respective client download page in users' personal settings is hidden.
 Users can log in from the client but can't upgrade it from their current version.
-On, updates w/o alerts Users can download, log in from, and upgrade the client, but don't see alerts when a new version is made available.
-On, updates w/alerts Users can download, log in from, and upgrade the client.
+Users can download, log in from, and upgrade the client, but don't see alerts when a new version is made available.
+Users can download, log in from, and upgrade the client.
 They can see update alerts, and can follow or ignore them.
-On, must update w/alerts Users can download, log in from, and upgrade the client.
+Users can download, log in from, and upgrade the client.
 When a new version is available, they can see an update alert.
 They can't log in from the client until they have upgraded it.